JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 When using the `publishToMavenCentral` task, you’ll still need to check and release your deployment manually on the Maven Central website, as described in the [](#create-a-release-on-github) section.
-You may use `publishAndReleaseToMavenCentral` instead for a fully automated release.
+Alternatively, you can use the `publishAndReleaseToMavenCentral` task to fully automate the release process.

 You can also configure the workflow to [trigger when a tag is pushed](https://stackoverflow.com/a/61892639) to your repository.